Asymptotic quantization of exponential random graphs: Background

 The second result, Theorem 3.2 in \cite{CD}, is concerned with the solutions of the above variational optimization problem.
 In detail, let $\tilde{F}^{*}(\beta)$ be the subset of $\widetilde{\mathcal{W}}$ where (\ref{setmax}) is maximized.
 Then, the quotient image $\tilde{f}^{G_n}$ of a random graph $G_n$ drawn from (\ref{pmf}) must lie close to $\tilde{F}^{*}(\beta)$ with probability vanishing in $n$, i.e.,

-Due to its complicated structure, the variational problem (\ref{setmax}) is not always explicitly solvable, and so far major simplification has only been achieved when $\beta_2$ is positive or negative with small magnitude.
-It has been discovered in Chatterjee and Diaconis \cite{CD} that for $\beta_2$ lying in these parameter regions, $G_n$ behaves like an Erd\H{o}s-R\'{e}nyi graph $G(n, u)$ in the large $n$ limit, where $u$ is picked randomly from the set $U$ of maximizers of a reduced form of (\ref{setmax}):
+Due to its complicated structure, the variational problem (\ref{setmax}) is not always explicitly solvable.
+So far major simplification has only been achieved when $\beta_2$ is positive or negative with small magnitude.
+For $\beta_2$ lying in these parameter regions, Chatterjee and Diaconis \cite{CD} showed that $G_n$ behaves like an Erd\H{o}s-R\'{e}nyi graph $G(n, u)$ in the large $n$ limit, where $u$ is picked randomly from the set $U$ of maximizers of a reduced form of (\ref{setmax}):

 where $e(H_i)$ is the number of edges in $H_i$.
 (There are also related results in H\"{a}ggstr\"{o}m and Jonasson \cite{HJ} and Bhamidi et al. \cite{B}.)
-Some features of the exponential random graph models that remain unexplored are their extremal asymptotic properties, i.e., their large sample behaviors when the natural parameters are large in magnitude.
-For the $2$-parameter exponential random graph models, Chatterjee and Diaconis \cite{CD} studied the case in which $H_1 = K_2$ and $H_2$ is arbitrary, $\beta_1$ is fixed and $\beta_2 \rightarrow -\infty$.
-In this paper we will further assume that $H_2 = K_3$ but make no restrictions on how the natural parameters diverge.
+Chatterjee and Diaconis \cite{CD} also studied the case in which $H_1 = K_2$ and $H_2$ is arbitrary, $\beta_1$ is fixed and $\beta_2 \rightarrow -\infty$, and showed that a typical graph $G_n$ from \eqref{pmf} will be close to a random subgraph of a complete multipartite graph with the number of classes depending on the chromatic number of $H_2$ (see Section \ref{vertical} for the exact statement of this result).